 d) Where applicable, certification, specific expertise in a particular discipline or specific abilities in an area required for the opening

-e) District seniority when above factors are substantially equal
+e) District seniority

+f) Interview when above factors are substantially equal.

-4. If a transfer is denied, the unit member shall be given, upon request, a written rationale for the denial by the Superintendent or his designee.
-The unit member may request and be granted a meeting with the Superintendent or his designee to discuss the matter.
+4. If a transfer is denied, the unit member shall be given, upon request, a written rationale for the denial by the Superintendent or designee.
+The unit member may request and shall be granted a meeting with the Superintendent or designee to discuss the matter.
 The unit member may have an Association representative present at such a meeting.

 5. The filing of a Request for Transfer shall be without prejudice to the unit member, and shall not jeopardize his/her present assignment.
-The Request for Transfer may be withdrawn at any time prior to being effected.
-A transfer has been effected at the time the receiving administrator, the applicant, and the Superintendent concur to the transfer.
+The Request for Transfer may be withdrawn at any time prior to being approved A transfer has been approved at the time the receiving administrator, the applicant, and the Superintendent agree to the transfer.

 C. Involuntary or Administrative Transfers